-- Why I am frequently told by ELLs, “You must give me a teacher with a British (or American, Canadian, etc.) accent.”
+- Why I am frequently told by English language learners (ELLs), “You must give me a teacher with a British (or American, Canadian, etc.) accent.”

-The underlying meaning of the first question is that “I want the best.”
-As we all know, “the best” is relative regardless of what you are dealing with.
-I can only speak for Spain as that is where I am based.
-The Spanish have an unspoken distrust in their own countrymen when it comes to foreign issues and/or skills.
-When choosing an English teacher, their logic seems to be, “If I can’t speak English properly then you can’t teach it properly because we are both Spanish.”
-It’s a cultural issue and not a knowledge issue.
-I’d be interested in hearing about other motives behind the “I want a native English speaking teacher” issue.
+The underlying meaning of the first question is “I want the best.”
+As we all know, “the best” is relative.
+I can only speak for Spain because that is where I am based.
+The Spanish have an unspoken distrust of their countrymen about foreign issues and skills.
+When they choose an English teacher, their logic seems to be, “If I cannot speak English properly, then you cannot teach it properly because we are both Spanish.”
+It is a cultural issue and not a knowledge issue.
+I would be interested in hearing about other motives behind the statement “I want a native English speaking teacher”.

 An example of the second point is “Give me a teacher with a British accent.”
-My standard reply is, “Which accent would you like to learn?”
-Britain has a lot of different accents and some dialects as well.
-Some are fairly easy to understand, others require a sometimes lengthy tuning in period.
+My standard reply is “Which British accent do you want?”
+Britain has many accents and dialects.
+Some are easier to understand than others.
+A few of them require a lengthy period to build up understanding.
 As such, a British accent is as elusive as the pot of gold at the end of the rainbow.
-ELLs don’t seem to understand this.
-They think that all Brits speaks classic BBC newscaster English (Sir Trevor McDonald comes to mind).
-It’s the same with other countries as well.
-Northern east coast American is very different from the southern states.
-Native English speakers often have difficulty understanding the accents of people from other regions in the same country.
+English language learners (ELLs) do not seem to understand this.
+They think that all people from Britain speak classic BBC newscaster English (Sir Trevor McDonald comes to mind).
+It is the same in other countries as well.
+The northern east coast American accent is very different from the southern states.
+Native English speakers often have difficulty understanding the accents of people from other regions in their country.

-A non-native English teacher will have an accent that is relative to their mother tongue but if they speak clearly, understandably, coherently and create sentences that make sense, why should they be treated as being inferior to native English speaking teachers?
+A non-native English teacher will have an accent that is relative to their mother tongue.
+If they speak with clarity, understandably, coherently and create sentences that make sense, why should they be treated as inferior to native English speaking teachers?

-There are many non-native English speakers who are perfectly understandable when they speak English.
-They have an accent but so does someone from Mobile or Boston in the USA; Newcastle, Glasgow or London in the UK; etc.
+Many non-native English speakers are perfectly understandable when they speak English.
+They have an accent but so does someone from Mobile or Boston in the USA; Newcastle, Glasgow or London, in the UK; etc.

-From my observations there is a big difference between learning English and acquiring an English accent.
-They are connected but they are not the same.
-Words must be pronounced in a way that they can be understood, but what is the correct way?
-In the north of England people will say “bath” with a short “a” sound.
-In some parts of the south east it will be pronounced with a long “a” so it sounds something like “barth”.
+From my observations, there is a big difference between learning English and acquiring an English accent.
+They are connected, but they are not the same.
+Language use must be understandable.
+The question is, what is the correct way?
+In the north of England, people say bath with a short “a” sound.
+In other parts of England, people say bath with a long “a” which means that it sounds like “barth”.
 Which one is correct?
 Does it matter as long as the speaker is understood?

 The non-native speaker may or may not lose out in this area.
-One of our trainees, Rafaela (she’s Spanish and now an English teacher in the UK) has a very clear accent when she speaks but there is still the inescapable trace of Spanish in it.
-Her practice students and English speaking classmates had no problem understanding her.
-Another of our students, John (from Glasgow in Scotland) had a very thick Glaswegian accent and initially very few people understood what he was saying, English speakers included.
+One of our EBC TEFL course graduates is Rafaela.
+She is Spanish and now an English teacher in the UK.
+Rafaela has a clear and understandable accent.
+However, there is still the inescapable trace of Spanish in it.
+Her teaching practice students and English speaking classmates had no problem understanding her.
+Another of our students was John from Glasgow in Scotland.
+John had a very thick Glaswegian accent, and very few people understood what he was saying, including native English speakers.

-My observations throughout my time on the training course are that non-native English speaking teachers can be just as valuable as native English speaking teachers.
+My observations throughout my time on the EBC TEFL training course are that non-native English speaking teachers can be just as valuable as native English speaking teachers.
 Accent should not be an issue unless it interferes with understandable pronunciation.
-This applies to native and non-native speakers alike.
-To state the obvious, in order to teach, both groups must understand the communicative and technical aspects of English.
+This statement applies to native and non-native speakers alike.
+Native and non-native English speakers must understand the communicative and technical aspects of English.

 I now take a big step out of the box and pose some closing questions.

 English is now the accepted language of international business, air traffic control and other prominent international areas.
-It’s taking over in diplomacy as well, edging French to the sidelines.
+It is taking over in diplomacy as well, edging French to the sidelines.
 The onslaught of English into the international community demands that non-native English speakers learn it.

-- As a teacher of English, a truly international language, does having a native English accent really mean anything any more?
+- As an English teacher, does having a native English accent mean anything any more?

 - Does the ability to communicate clearly, correctly and understandably in English supersede the fact that a person has a non-native English accent?